-We’ve compiled a variety of resources for people living in Bloomington and Monroe County, which you can find below.
-This list is by no means exhaustive, if you are looking for a specific resource and don’t see the resource you need, please text or call us at (812) 558-0089 or contact us by email.
+Below you’ll find a variety of resources for people living in Bloomington and Monroe County.
+This list is by no means exhaustive; if you are looking for a specific resource and don’t see what you need, please text or call us at (812) 558-0089 or contact us by email.
 If you have feedback or places you’d like us to add to our list, let us know!
-Lastly, for national resources and support services related to pregnancy, parenting, abortion, and adoption, please visit our national website here.
+For other resources and support services related to pregnancy, parenting, abortion, and adoption, please visit our national website here.

 All-Options Talkline offers unconditional, judgment-free support for all your feelings, decisions, and experiences with pregnancy, parenting, abortion, and adoption.Toll-free from anywhere in the United States and Canada.
 Mon-Fri 10am – 1am, Sat-Sun 10am – 6pm Eastern Time.
 1-888-493-0092